Inverse-design of high-dimensional quantum optical circuits in a complex medium: Manipulation of high-dimensional spatially entangled states

 \section{Manipulation of high-dimensional spatially entangled states}

-To study the programmabiltiy of our quantum circuits, we program many types of unitary gates, namely, identity-$\mathbb{I}$, Pauli-$\mathbb{Z}$, Pauli-$\mathbb{X}$, Fourier-$\mathbb{F}$, and random unitaries-$\mathbb{R}$, in $2, 3, 5,$ and $7$ dimensions in both the macro-pixel and OAM input bases.
+To study the programmabiltiy of our quantum circuits, we program many types of unitary gates, namely, the identity-$\mathbb{I}$, Pauli-$\mathbb{Z}$, Pauli-$\mathbb{X}$, Fourier-$\mathbb{F}$, and random unitaries-$\mathbb{R}$, in $2, 3, 5,$ and $7$ dimensions in both the macro-pixel and OAM input bases.
 For each implementation, we randomly appoint a set of target output foci to encode the circuit with.
-We then use circuits to locally transform the $d$-dimensional spatially entangled two-photon state, which is then characterised by performing quantum state tomography.
+We then use these circuits to locally transform the $d$-dimensional spatially entangled two-photon state, which is then characterised by performing AA-QPT.

-Table.~\ref{tab:mean_FP_gates} provides the average fidelities and purities of the reconstructed states for various types of gate and bases sampled over different sets of output foci.
-The histogram of fidelities of all the implemented gates are shown in Fig.~\ref{fig:SI_gates_hist}.
-Examples of the best-case measured tomography data and reconstructed density matrices of these manipulated states are shown in Fig.~\ref{fig:SI_Pixel_res} and Fig.~\ref{fig:SI_OAM_res} for macro-pixel and OAM bases, respectively whose corresponding fidelities and purities are tabulated in Table.~\ref{tab:best_FP_gates}.

-\begin{smallboxtable}[float=h]{Average fidelity $\mathcal{F}$ and purity $\mathcal{P}$ of output states $\rho_o$ manipulated by a gate $\mathbb{T}$ in $d$ dimensions in the macro-pixel and OAM bases.
-The standard deviation is calculated from an ensemble of implemented gates with different output foci, and for many realisations for the $\mathbb{R}$ gates. }{Flist}